 - An extensive research component, including rotations in multiple research groups, one-on-one training, and individual research projects.

 - Special skill courses on giving scientific talks and writing successful grant proposals.

-The expected length of the Master in ESB programme is four semesters.
-In line with the curriculum nine modules (MES1-9), a Master’s Thesis and an Oral Defense, totalling 120 ECTS, have to be completed to be awarded the degree.
+The expected length of the master's programme ESB is four semesters.
+In line with the curriculum nine modules, a master’s Thesis and an Oral Defense, totaling 120 ECTS credits, have to be completed.

 The ESB master's programme is aimed at students with an interest in biological research and quantitative methods.
-As an entry requirement applicants must hold a bachelor's degree in biology or in a related field (such as biotechnology, biomedicine, or bioinformatics).
+As an entry requirement applicants must hold a bachelor's degree in biology or in a related field (such as biotechnology, biomedicine or bioinformatics).
 Advanced quantitative skills are not a prerequisite.
-Applicants with a BSc in other natural sciences (e.g. Physics) or mathematics and statistics may also be admitted to the ESB master's programme, provided that they complete additional courses in basic biology.
+Applicants with a BSc in other natural sciences (e.g. physics) or mathematics and statistics may also be admitted to the ESB master's programmey.
 Non-native speakers are required to prove their English language competence.

-An ESB master's degree will provide degree holders with an excellent foundation which will either enable them to pursue a doctorate, such as a PhD in quantitative biological research, or will open up a wide variety of career opportunities in research-oriented biomedical/biotechnological companies.
+An ESB master's degree will provide degree holders with an excellent foundation which will either enable them to pursue doctoral studies, such as a Ph.D. in quantitative biological research or will open up a wide variety of career opportunities in research-oriented biomedical/biotechnological companies.